ligato/docs/docs/developer-guide/kvs-troubleshooting.md

 * KV data store access using `agentctl kvdb`.

-* Environment Variables:
+* Environment Variables
-    - export KVSCHED_VERIFY_MODE=1
-    - export DEBUG_INFRA=lookup

 * Source code

 * Other system tools including kubectl and vppctl.

 !!!
 Note
     To identify and resolve problems as quickly as possible, you should first run the [agentctl report command](../user-guide/agentctl.md#report).
-In most cases, the information contained in the subreports describes specific information on the error and cause.
+In most cases, the information contained in the subreports describes information on the error and cause.

 ---

 ## Problems

 You might encounter one or more problems described in this section.
-Follow the troubleshooting checklist to identify the problem source.
+Follow the troubleshooting checklist to identify and fix the problem.

+---

 ### NB value not configured in SB

-Data collect:
+Before you look into this problem, gather the following information:

 * Run the [agentctl report command](../user-guide/agentctl.md#report).
 * Set log levels for the `kvscheduler` and related component loggers to `debug`.
+Re-create or re-run your application.
 * [Review the transaction logs][understand-transaction-logs].
 Locate the transaction triggered to configure the value.

-1. **Transaction is not triggered** (not found in the logs), or the **value is missing** in the transaction input.
+1. **Transaction NOT triggered** (not found in the logs), or the **value is missing** in the transaction input.

 Checklist: